matkoniecz/UnNetHackPlus/Dumping-grounds.md

 True rumor	They say that you shouldn't saddle a cockatrice without gloves.
 True rumor	They say that you'll never lose a ring of searching in a sink.
 True rumor	They say there's no such thing as an invisible mummy.
-True rumor	They say you shouldn't kill Izchak.
 True rumor	They say you shouldn't sacrifice a unicorn on an altar of its own alignment.
-True rumor	Try reading a scroll of food detection while hallucinating True rumor	What doesn't kill you, doesn't kill you.
 True rumor	When in doubt save and come back later.
-True rumor	You are probably going to die down here.
-T-Shirt	"Kill, Maim, Burn..."
-T-Shirt	(This space for sale.)
-T-Shirt	*insert Monty Python quote here*
-T-Shirt	+<<*giant cave spider silk T-shirt*>>+
-T-Shirt	-export-a-crypto-system-sig -RSA-3-lines-PERL
-T-Shirt	/</tits/> /<//tits/>
-T-Shirt	3.141592653589792636.......
-T-Shirt	90% cotton, 10% polyester.
-T-Shirt	<tits> </tits>
-T-Shirt	Elvira's House O'Succubi, granting the gift of immorality!
-T-Shirt	Flooring inspector.
-T-Shirt	Funny message goes here
-T-Shirt	I ascended to demi-godhood, and all I got was this lousy T-Shirt!
-T-Shirt	I killed the Wizard and all I got was this stupid T-shirt!
-T-Shirt	I killed the wizard of Yendor, and all i got is this stupid t-shirt.
-T-Shirt	I went into the Mazes of Menace and all I got was this stupid T-Shirt.
-T-Shirt	Romanes Eunt Domus
-T-Shirt	Romani Ite Domum
-T-Shirt	The Amulet of Yendor has been stolen by Moloch.
-Are you a bad enough dude to retrieve the Amulet? fortune cookie Are YOU tired of the same old messages?
+True rumor	You are probably going to die down here. fortune cookie Are YOU tired of the same old messages?
 Go to http://alt.org/nethack/addmsgs/ now!
 Engraving	Watch out!
 The-Gnome-With-The-Wand-Of-Death is behind that door!
-Engraving	You are about to die... so why not get a cheap LIFE INSURANCE?
 Engraving	"Engrave a wise saying and your name will live forever." -- Anonymous Engraving	4, 8, 15, 16, 23, 42
-Engraving	<-- Go that way!
 Engraving	Dig down!
 Engraving	Do not move forward
 Engraving	Don't go that way.
 Engraving	Don't look behind you.
-Engraving	For a good time, call 1-900-FOOCUBI!
-Engraving	Gandalf for president!
-Engraving	Go Left -->
 Engraving	He who is valiant and pure of spirit may find the Holy Grail in the Castle of Arrrgh Engraving	Here be dragons.
 Engraving	Here there be soldier ants.